mralamdari/Natural-language-processing/README.md

 # NLP Text Extraction

-In this repository, We will go through some ways of extracting raw data from different sources
+In this repository, We'll explore some ways of extracting raw data from different sources